 The covenants are designed to protect the land forever and to preserve the lifestyle afforded by the land.
 They not only prevent additional subdivision and construction.
 They promote responsible use of the land.
 For example, owners may not use motorized vehicles such as ATVs, motorcycles or four-wheel vehicles on the preserved acreage.
 Outside lights must be shielded, directed downward and amber in color.
 This is to preserve views of the star-filled skies.

 There are also covenants regarding the size and type of homes that may be built.
 (In other words, don’t plan on building a 5-story English Tudor style home.)
 In short, the covenants are designed to preserve the natural beauty of the land for all owners.
 We know of no prospective buyer who has declined to purchase because of our covenants.
 In fact, from post-purchase surveys, the owners routinely state that the covenants were one of the major factors supporting their purchase.

 Q: What’s it like building at a WPC?

 Building at any of the WPCs is easy.
 There are many competent builders, craftsmen and tradesmen in the Hills.
 But homeowners are encouraged to choose from our pre-screened contractors and well-established builders who have demonstrated quality workmanship and ethical business practices.
-(Red Canyon Company does not profit in any way from this arrangement.)
 However, owners are allowed to use any reputable builder of their choice.
-Red Canyon Company can assist with the bidding process or manage the project for you.

 Q: Is building required within a certain period?